 As we continue learning and practicing our way toward this aspiration, the MLS community is committed to the following practices:

-- Deepening and expanding our capacity to practice self-awareness, recognizing and acknowledging our degrees of privilege and power, giving and receiving feedback, and examining the ways that colonization, implicit bias, and internalized oppression show up in our habit patterns;
+- Deepening and expanding our capacity to practice self-awareness, recognizing and acknowledging our degrees of privilege and power, giving and receiving feedback, and examining the ways that colonization, implicit bias, and internalized oppression and domination show up in our habit patterns;

 - Building capacity to step into our unique potential and use our privilege and power to benefit the health and well-being of the systems that we inhabit;